sridhar-y-g/IdeaSpark/README.md

 # IdeaSpark - Ignite Your Creativity

 IdeaSpark is a platform to brainstorm, share, and discover innovative concepts.
 It's built with a modern tech stack and leverages AI to enhance the user experience.
-This project was developed iteratively in Firebase Studio.

 ## Tech Stack